Source code for pygmt.src.meca

 *n_azimuth*, *n_plunge*, *p_value*, *p_azimuth*, *p_plunge*, *exponent*

-lists of values for multiple focal mechanisms.
+values for multiple focal mechanisms.

-Both dictionary and pd.DataFrame may optionally contain
+Both dict and :class:`pandas.DataFrame` may optionally contain the keys /

-keys/column names: ``latitude``, ``longitude``, ``depth``,
+column names: ``latitude``, ``longitude``, ``depth``, ``plot_longitude``,

-``plot_longitude``, ``plot_latitude``, and/or ``event_name``.
+``plot_latitude``, and/or ``event_name``.

-If ``spec`` is either a str, a 1-D array or a 2-D array, the
+If ``spec`` is either a str or a 1-D or 2-D numpy array, the ``convention``

 scale : float or str